 Cleveland, OH Office Overview

-The Cleveland office market includes the Buckeye - Shaker, Fairfax, and Ohio City commercial real estate submarkets.
-With a metropolitan population of over 2 million people, the economy in Cleveland is driven by a dynamic mix of businesses, including healthcare, bioscience, and high technology.
-These, in addition to the traditional manufacturing industry, generate strong demand in Cleveland for office space and commercial real estate.
+The Cleveland office market includes the Buckeye - Shaker, Fairfax, and Ohio City submarkets.
+With a metropolitan population of over 2 million people, the economy is driven by a dynamic mix of businesses, including healthcare, bioscience, and high technology.
+These, in addition to the traditional manufacturing industry, generate strong demand for commercial real estate.

-As of mid-2017 the Greater Cleveland office market encompasses nearly 26 million square feet of existing office space in properties larger than 50,000 square feet.
-While manufacturing is still a significant part of the market in Cleveland, demand for Class A office space is increasingly coming from the white-collar service sectors.
+As of mid-2017 the Greater Cleveland market encompasses nearly 26 million square feet of office space in properties larger than 50,000 square feet.
+While manufacturing is still a significant part of the market in the city, demand for Class A product is increasingly coming from the white-collar service sectors.

 Cleveland, OH Office Inventory Description

 Located on the southern shore of Lake Erie, Cleveland is the second-largest city in Ohio, right behind Columbus.
-With a gross metropolitan product of nearly $121 billion annually, the demand for Cleveland commercial real estate and office space is consistently strong.
-Over 58% of the office space in Cleveland is Class A or A+, with Class B office space accounting for a little over 41% of the total office inventory in the metro area.
+With a gross metropolitan product of nearly $121 billion annually, the demand for commercial real estate is consistently strong.
+Over 58% of the office space is Class A or A+, with Class B properties accounting for a little over 41% of the inventory.

-One area in Cleveland that sees strong demand for office space is the Central Cleveland office submarket.
-Located along State Route 20, between Cleveland State University and the Main Campus of the Cleveland Clinic, this area is home to new and converted office buildings such as Prospect Park, the Innerbelt Buildings at 2800 Euclid Avenue, and the Cowden Humphrey Building which is also on Euclid Avenue.
+The Central Cleveland submarket is located along State Route 20, between Cleveland State University and the Main Campus of the Cleveland Clinic, this area is home to new and converted properties such as Prospect Park, the Innerbelt Buildings at 2800 Euclid Avenue, and the Cowden Humphrey Building which is also on Euclid Avenue.

 Cleveland, OH Commercial Inventory Breakdown